chemzqm/movearound/Readme.md

 # movearound

   Move elements in multiple containers.
+The element for dragging could be added dynamicly and also the container could be added dynamicly.

   ![Screen cast](http://chemzqm.github.io/movearound/screencast.png)